nicktodd/spring-course/docs/AddingSomeTests.md

 }
 ```

 4. Within the class, you will be adding beans as you would in a standard Spring configuration class.
-So add the following bean that will mock the CompactDiscRepository.
+So add the following bean that will mock the com.conygre.spring.boot.repo.CompactDiscRepository.

 ```
  @Bean